 Best Double Sink: Ruvati RVH7350 Double Bowl Undermount 30-inch Kitchen Sink

-What We Like: Affordable, functional, good for small spaces
+What We Love: Affordable, functional, a designed match for small spaces

-What We Don't Like: On the smaller side
+What We Don't Love: On the smaller side

-Double sinks are a great way to maximize kitchen space since you can separate and wash dishes at the same time.
+Double sinks are an efficient way to maximize kitchen space since you can separate and wash dishes at the same time.
 This sink is made from premium 16-gauge stainless steel and measures 30 x 19 x 10 inches, a medium-sized sink that offers 50/50 construction, with both sides equal.
 A 29-inch version with a 60/40 split is also available.

 Included with this affordable sink are two rinse grids, mounting brackets, two basket strainers, and a cut-out template for installation.
 The bottom of the sink is slightly slanted and designed with groves to help water channel towards the drain.
 The whole basin of the sink has a brushed satin finish, including the rim.
 All in all, this sink really has everything you need in a double.